lkleinbrodt/Copycat/README.md

 2. **Open Your Project**: Open a folder/workspace in VS Code
 3. **Access CopyCat**: Look for the "CopyCat" section in the Explorer panel (usually on the left)
 4. **Select Files**: Check the files or folders you want to include in your LLM conversation
+5. **Choose File Tree Mode**: Use the tree icon in the toolbar to cycle through tree modes
-5. **Copy to Clipboard**: Click the clipboard icon or use the command palette to copy your selection
+6. **Copy to Clipboard**: Click the clipboard icon or use the command palette to copy your selection
-6. **Paste in LLM**: Paste the formatted output into your AI assistant
+7. **Paste in LLM**: Paste the formatted output into your AI assistant

 ## 📋 How to Use